 3) Delaying Your Claim

 Frustrating and exhausting you are all part of the process in defending a claim against somebody who is insured by USAA.
-That strategy forces many personal injury claimants to settle cheap.
+That strategy forces many personal injury USAA claimants to wait a long time and to settle cheaply.
 Your adjuster might even discourage you from retaining an attorney.

 4) Lowballing You